 - Uniform and Equipment

-At FSD, excellent attendance is extremely important to us.
-There is a direct link between a child’s attendance in school and what they achieve.
+Excellent attendance is extremely important to us at FSD.
+There is a direct link between children’s attendance in school and what they achieve.
 Children get one chance at school, and their chance of a successful future may be affected by not attending school regularly.
-Regular attendance and being punctual will help students in their adult life by preparing them to enter the world of work.
+Regular attendance and being punctual will help students in their adult lives by preparing them to enter the world of work.
 Good attendance at school will also help students to develop social skills, make friends, and help them to communicate well with others.
 96% attendance is the minimum that we would expect.
 If attendance falls to 90% or below, students are classed by the government as being a persistent absentee.

 Attendance: We expect every student to aim for: